-What are you customers hiring you for?
+What are your customers hiring you for?
 If you are in the service business, this may be obvious.
-But Christensen’s influential HBR article he discusses what people are “hiring their milkshake for,” and how insights gleaned from the exercise can help you to orient your marketing efforts to show how your products and services meet the true needs and desires of customers.
+But Christensen’s influential HBR article discusses what people are “hiring their milkshake for,” and how insights gleaned from the exercise can help you to orient your marketing efforts to show how your products and services meet the true needs and desires of customers.

 47. Watch the movie ENRON: The Smartest Guys in the Room.

 You remember Enron, don’t you?
 Check out this great documentary to see how a hyper-profitable mob was built by people with shining reputations.
 See how the company was praised by Fortune and Business Week as “Visionary” even as it created and manipulated markets that drained the lives and fortunes of innocent customers and business partners.
 In retrospect, here is the business model that these guys came up with: